MajaKw/Data-Visualisation-Projects/README.md

 - 2 plots (BarChart, LineChart)
 - functionality thanks to which plot ocuurs after choosing data for x and y-axis
 - parsing data from .csv file, possibility to change automatically found delimiter
+- automatic deletion of useless columns in csv file while parsing